-PM B.a.1: DDA developed a data system that tracks capacity at a point in time which includes the number of people who enrolled and exited the program each month.
+DDA developed a data system that tracks capacity at a point in time which includes the number of people who enrolled and exited the program each month.
 In addition a separate database was developed that tracks the total unduplicated number of waiver participants.
 This data is now accessible by the Waiver Services Unit Manager and monitored on a monthly basis.
-The report for identifying unduplicated numbers of individuals comes from the DDA datamart.
+The report for identifying unduplicated numbers of individuals comes from the DDA DataMart.
 This pulls data from payments for individuals on a waiver program.
 It will identify every waiver recipient who has received a paid service under the waiver program.
 In addition, the point in time capacity reports will identify the number of individual who exit and enter the waiver program.
 This is updated every half hour.
 In addition, the report identifies the specific capacity for each waiver and identifies the amount of available capacity.
-DDA program managers will monitor both reports on a monthly basis, review for available capacity at the point in time as well as the total number of unduplicated individuals who have received a paid waiver services.
-If discrepancies are identified that DDA will review the data again for the individual cases and if needed will complete an amendment to increase capacity within the waiver program.
+DDA Waiver Services Unit Manager monitors both reports on a monthly basis, reviews for available capacity at the point in time as well as the total number of unduplicated individuals who have received a paid waiver services.
+If discrepancies are identified, DDA will review the data again for the individual cases and if needed will complete an amendment to increase capacity within the waiver program.